mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 [@Shahrezaei2008].
 This quantity, defined as the standard deviation divided by the mean, is a dimensionless metric of how much variability there is with respect to the mean of a distribution.
-As we will show below, this quantity differs from the also commonly used metric known as the Fano factor (variance/mean).
+As we will show below, this quantity differs from the commonly used metric known as the Fano factor (variance/mean).
 For experimentally determined expression levels in arbitrary fluorescent units, the noise is a dimensionless quantity while the Fano factor is not.

 [@Fig:ch5_fig11] shows the comparison of the predicted protein noise between the single- (dashed lines) and the multi-promoter model (solid lines) for different operators and repressor copy numbers.
 A striking difference between both is that the single-promoter model predicts that as the inducer concentration increases, the standard deviation grows much slower than the mean, giving a very small noise.
-In comparison the multi-promoter model has a much higher floor for the lowest value of the noise, reflecting the expected result that the variability in gene copy number across the cell cycle should increase the cell-to-cell variability in gene expression [@Peterson2015; @Jones2014a]
+In comparison, the multi-promoter model has a much higher floor for the lowest value of the noise, reflecting the expected result that the variability in gene copy number across the cell cycle should increase the cell-to-cell variability in gene expression [@Peterson2015; @Jones2014a]